Cj-bc/miners/README.md

 ---

-# minerutl -- cryptcoin miners utility tool
+# miners -- cryptcoin miners utility tool

 This is a utility to control various kinds of miners